coderefinery/ase-workshop-2019/ase-talk.md

 # Write tests first!

---
-.. but I know what I am doing, why should I write tests first?

 ???
 -  You start writing your code from an outside-in perspective.
 -  Tests are specification; they define behavior.
 -  Write just enough tests to specify the behaviors you're building and only write code to make failing test pass.

+--

+.. but I know what I am doing, why should I write tests first?

+???
+- because you are trained to work like this:
+  - as a scientist you make a hypothesis.
+  - next you verify it, which often takes a little more effort than expected.

 ---

-# What you "know is a mix of...
+# What you "know" is a mix of...

 * True knowledge
 * A set of assumptions